Student Questions and Answers

 11. When do accommodations begin?

-First, you must schedule an appointment with the Dean of ASDS.
+First, you must schedule an appointment with the Assistant Dean of Academics and Student Life.
 Accommodations will be made and are in effect at that point.
 You must take the accommodation form to your professor for their signature.
 It is strongly recommended that you make an appointment or visit during office hours with each of your professors to go over your accommodation form together.
 This ensures that everyone is clear on how the accommodations will be implemented in each particular class.
 Once the details are worked out and once the form is signed and dated, return the agreement to ASDS.

 12. Do I need to meet with ASDS each semester to receive accommodations?